-

 New Mexico’s Teen Driver’s License and Insurance Requirements

-Teen drivers under the age of 18 that wish to drive must participate in the State of New Mexico 's graduated license system.
-Prior to applying for an instruction permit, a teen must be enrolled in an MVD-approved driver’s education course that includes a DWI (driving while intoxicated) education component.
+New Mexico teens who want to drive must participate in the state's graduated license system.
+Before applying for an instruction permit, a teen must be enrolled in an MVD-approved driver’s education course.

 -